 Change Text to Lower – Upper – Proper Case

-Let’s see what kind of Excel text transformation formulas we can use for the transformation of the text.
-It is worth to use them during data cleansing.
+Let’s see what kind of Excel text transformation formulas we can use to transform the text.
+It is worth using them during data cleansing.

-The PROPER() formula transforms the first letter of the character string, and the letters standing after none-letters into upper case letters.
-And transforms all the other letters into lower case letters.
+The PROPER() formula transforms the first letter of the character string and the letters standing after none-letters into upper case letters.
+Transforms all the other letters into lower case letters.
 Example: PROPER(‘Information is BEAUTIFUL’)

 Remove non-printable characters – The CLEAN formula

-This is one of the most special fields of data cleansing!
-In general, we can say that work is relatively difficult with the use of special text formulas.
+Removing non-printable characters is one of the most advanced part of data cleansing!
+In general, we can say that work is relatively complex with the use of special text formulas.
 We have made some short VBA codes for several possibilities.

 To remove non-printing characters, use the CLEAN() formula!

 Let’s see how it works with the help of the following example!
-You can check the result using LEN() formula.
+First, you can check the result using LEN() formula.

 Remove unnecessary characters from text using macros